Thin vs Thick Provisioning: When, Why and How

 Make the right storage provisioning decision by understanding when a choice is necessary, why the distinction between storage allocation methods exists, and how to arrive at the best solution.

-What is thin vs thick provisioning?
+What is the difference between thin vs thick provisioning?

 Thick provisioning

-This is the process of allocating a static amount of storage to a virtual machine (VM).
+Thick provisioning is the process of allocating a static amount of storage to a virtual machine (VM).
 For example, one user might have access to 40GB of storage.
 In a thick provisioning installation, that user would continue to have exclusive access to the full 40GB even if they only use 20GB.

 Thin provisioning